Check any Audi VIN: Get the Full Vehicle History Report

 Number of Previous Owners

-This part shows the recorded data of how many people had the Audi and how long they kept it.
+View recorded data of how many people had the Audi and how long they kept it.
 Many owners in a short time can hint at recurring problems, flipping behavior, or a car people didn’t want to keep.

 Lease vs. Personal Ownership History